 - Cambridge University

 - Royal Academy of Music (Nina Finburgh Scholarship)*

 - London School of Economics and Political Science

 A Snowdon Scholarship will fund:

-- A generous maintenance allowance towards your living costs whilst studying.
+- Most (but not all) of our scholarships also include a generous maintenance allowance towards your living costs whilst studying.

-Each individual student will bring something different to the Scholarship programme.
-However, ideal candidates will be able to demonstrate:
+Each individual student will bring something different to our Scholarship programme.
+However, our ideal candidates will be able to demonstrate:

 - a real passion for their subject and for learning